Federal Pell Grant

 Early Filer’s Grant

 This grant is a $1,000 renewable grant.
 The application process applies to new freshman who are applying for the Fall 2017 semester.
 The FAFSA must be filed by February 15, 2017, and the student must be enrolled full time in order to be eligible for these funds.
 This grant is available for eight semesters as long as the student is enrolled full time and maintains a cumulative 2.0 GPA.
 It is not necessary that families file the FAFSA annually to receive the renewal of this grant.
 Transfer students are not eligible for this grant.
 IMPORTANT: If you are a student athlete you must contact The University of Tulsa Athletic Compliance Office to determine if you are eligible to accept this grant per the NCAA rules.
+This grant will no longer be awarded effective September 2017.

 TU will match dollar for dollar OK Promise funding for students who are eligible to receive Oklahoma’s Promise beginning in fall 2013.
 TU’s match is limited to tuition expenses for fall and spring semesters only.
 Students must have originally applied and been approved for OK Promise during their 8th, 9th or 10th grade year in high school.
 All entering, first-time freshman receiving OK Promise are required to file a FAFSA and are subject to a second income check.
 Recipients must also meet program accumulative GPA requirements.
 Renewal of the Hurricane Pledge is dependent on renewal of OK Promise funds.
+This grant will no longer be awarded effective September 2017.

 Teacher Education Assistance for College and Higher Education Grant) – This grant is for students who are completing or who plan to complete coursework that is required to begin a career in teaching and who agree to teach full-time for at least four years as a highly qualified teacher; at a school or educational service agency servicing low income students and in a high need field.
 The four years of teaching must be completed within eight year after you complete or otherwise cease to be enrolled in the program for which you received a TEACH Grant.
 This teaching requirement is known as your TEACH Grant obligation.
 In order to qualify for a TEACH Grant as an entering college student, you must be making a 3.25 GPA or be in the 75th percentile on admission tests (i.e., SAT, ACT, GRE).
 Students must maintain a 3.25 GPA during the course of receiving the grant.
 Prior to receiving your TEACH Grant, a student must complete an Agreement to Serve (ATS) for that year.
 This is done at https://teach-ats.ed.gov.
 The session consists of a TEACH Grant Overview and 3 additional sections that cover: (1) TEACH Grant ATS, (2) Service Obligations, (3 Conversion of a TEACH Grant to a loan.
 Students may receive up to $4,000/yr. for their first undergraduate program with the maximum allowed being $16,000.
 Graduate students may receive up to $4,000/yr. with the maximum of $8,000.
 Each student upon completion of their undergraduate program/graduate program must complete exit counseling on the student access website at https://www.nslds.ed.gov.